-In April 1995, Zapata announced that the Company was considering the sale of its natural gas compression operations.
+Natural Gas Compression--In April 1995, Zapata announced that the Company was considering the sale of its natural gas compression operations.
 In June 1995, Zapata announced that it had entered into an agreement to sell the assets of its natural gas compression division for \$130 million to Enterra Corporation.
-The agreement is subject to the signing of a definitive agreement and certain governmental approvals.
-The Company is currently negotiating the terms of the agreement, however, no assurance can be made that this transaction will be completed.
-The Company's consolidated financial statements have been restated to reflect the natural gas compression operations as a discontinued operation.
+The sale is subject to stockholder approval and certain governmental approvals.